 Our client is a leading global meal kit provider.
 It analyses customer sentiment for continuous operational improvement.
 However, the solution it uses for this purpose requires feedback to be analysed in English.

-The challenge was to build a custom sentiment analysis model for comments in Dutch, which categorises the comments into a list of categories used by our client before analysing the sentiment.
+The challenge was to build a customer sentiment analysis model for comments in Dutch, which categorises the comments into a list of categories used by our client before analysing the sentiment.

 In six sprints of two weeks each, we developed a custom model that: